nathanseville/Teaching-HEIGVD-AIT-2019-Labo-Docker/report/report.md

 ## Task 2: Add a tool to manage membership in the web server cluster

+> 1. Provide the docker log output for each of the containers: `ha`, `s1` and `s2`.
+You need to create a folder `logs` in your repository to store the files separately from the lab report.
+For each lab task create a folder and name it using the task number.
+No need to create a folder when there are no logs.

-1. Les logs sont dans le dossier `logs` à la racine du git.
+Les logs sont dans le dossier `logs` à la racine du git.

+> 2. Give the answer to the question about the existing problem with the current solution.

-2. Le problème c'est que notre `Serf` sur le HAProxy ne prend pas en charge la gestion des membres des autres *containers*.
+Le problème c'est que notre `Serf` sur le HAProxy ne prend pas en charge la gestion des membres des autres *containers*.

+> 3. Give an explanation on how `Serf` is working.
+Read the official website to get more details about the `GOSSIP` protocol used in `Serf`.
+Try to find other solutions that can be used to solve similar situations where we need some auto-discovery mechanism.

-3. Le `GOSSIP` protocole est principalement basé sur le protocole `SWIM`, il permet de propager l'information rapidement en broadcastant à tout ses voisins son état actuel.Le protocole se base essentiellement sur `UDP` pour accomplir sa tâche.
+Le `GOSSIP` protocole est principalement basé sur le protocole `SWIM`, il permet de propager l'information rapidement en broadcastant à tout ses voisins son état actuel.Le protocole se base essentiellement sur `UDP` pour accomplir sa tâche.
 La détection de *node* "down" se fait en trois étapes, les nodes effectuent des vérifications régulièrement pour savoir si leur voisin sont toujours "up" à l'aide de simple requête avec demande d'un `ACK`.
 (1) Si la *node* ne répond pas on demande à nos voisin d'effectuer la même requête, (2) si la *node* ne répond pas elle est marquée comme suspicieuse et l'information est *broadcatsée* au autre *node*, (3) si la node ne répond toujours pas après un intervalle de temps configurable elle est considérée comme "down" et son état est *broadcasté*.

 Une alternative serait de privilégier une méthode de type *pull*, un *manager* principal serait seul responsable de vérifier qu'il n'y ait pas de nouvelle *node* où des *nodes* en moins en effectuant un scan du réseau pour la détection de nouvelle *node* et en gardant l'état du *pool* de *node* afin de les interroger régulièrement pour vérifier qu'elles soient toujours "up".

 ## Task 3: React to membership changes

-1 et 2.
+> 1. Provide the docker log output for each of the containers: `ha`, `s1` and `s2`.
+Put your logs in the `logs` directory you created in the previous task.

 Tout est dans le dossier `logs` à la racine du git.

+> 2. Provide the logs from the `ha` container gathered directly from the `/var/log/serf.log` file present in the container.
+Put the logs in the `logs` directory in your repo.

+Tout est dans le dossier `logs` à la racine du git.

 ## Task 4: Use a template engine to easily generate configuration files

+> 1. You probably noticed when we added `xz-utils`, we have to rebuild the whole image which took some time.
+What can we do to mitigate that?
+Take a look at the Docker documentation on [image layers](https://docs.docker.com/engine/userguide/storagedriver/imagesandcontainers/#images-and-layers).
+Tell us about the pros and cons to merge as much as possible of the command.

-1. /// TO COMPLETE
+/// TO COMPLETE

+> 2. Propose a different approach to architecture our images to be able to reuse as much as possible what we have done.
+Your proposition should also try to avoid as much as possible repetitions between your images.

-2. Une meilleure approche est de chainer les images, une image de base avec `S6` et les instructions commune puis chaque nouvelle image différente demandant quelques instructions supplémentaires basée sur celle possédant les instructions commune à l'aide de la commande `FROM <image>`, ceci permet de limiter la taille des containers et images comme chaque nouvelle image partagera les *layers* de base avec les autre.
+Une meilleure approche est de chainer les images, une image de base avec `S6` et les instructions commune puis chaque nouvelle image différente demandant quelques instructions supplémentaires basée sur celle possédant les instructions commune à l'aide de la commande `FROM <image>`, ceci permet de limiter la taille des containers et images comme chaque nouvelle image partagera les *layers* de base avec les autre.

+> 3. Provide the `/tmp/haproxy.cfg` file generated in the `ha` container after each step.
+Place the output into the `logs` folder like you already did for the Docker logs in the previous tasks.
+Three files are expected.
+>
+> In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect `.
+Four files are expected.

-3. Dans le dossier `logs` à la racine du git.
+Dans le dossier `logs` à la racine du git.

+> 4. Based on the three output files you have collected, what can you say about the way we generate it?
+What is the problem if any?

-4. //// TO COMPLETE
+//// TO COMPLETE

 ## Task 5: Generate a new load balancer configuration when membership changes

-1, 2 et 3.
+> 1. Provide the file `/usr/local/etc/haproxy/haproxy.cfg` generated in the `ha` container after each step.
+Three files are expected.
+>
+>    In addition, provide a log file containing the output of the `docker ps` console and another file (per container) with `docker inspect `.
+Four files are expected.

 Dans le dossier `logs` à la racine du git.

+> 2. Provide the list of files from the `/nodes` folder inside the `ha` container.
+One file expected with the command output.

+Dans le dossier `logs` à la racine du git.

+> 3. Provide the configuration file after you stopped one container and the list of nodes present in the `/nodes` folder.
+One file expected with the command output.
+Two files are expected.
+>
+> In addition, provide a log file containing the output of the `docker ps` console.
+One file expected.

+Dans le dossier `logs` à la racine du git.

+> 4. (Optional:) Propose a different approach to manage the list of backend nodes.
+You do not need to implement it.
+You can also propose your own tools or the ones you discovered online.
+In that case, do not forget to cite your references.

+//// TO COMPLETE

 ## Task 6: Make the load balancer automatically reload the new configuration

+> 1. Take a screenshots of the HAProxy stat page showing more than 2 web applications running.
+Additional screenshots are welcome to see a sequence of experimentations like shutting down a node and starting more nodes.
+>
+>    Also provide the output of `docker ps` in a log file.
+At least one file is expected.
+You can provide one output per step of your experimentation according to your screenshots.

+Tout dans le dossier `logs` à la racine du git.

+> 2. Give your own feelings about the final solution.
+Propose improvements or ways to do the things differently.
+If any, provide references to your readings for the improvements.

-1. Tout dans le dossier `logs` à la racine du git.
+Tout dans le dossier `logs` à la racine du git.

+> 3. (Optional:) Present a live demo where you add and remove a backend container.

-2. ///// TO COMPLETE
+///// TO COMPLETE